Which camera under £300 should you buy?

 By far the cheapest camera on this list, the Sony DSCW800 packs a lot into its small case, without skimping on quality.
 While you cannot expect anything too groundbreaking, the compact has a 5x optical zoom, 20.1-megapixels, and 720p HD video recording, making it a competent all-rounder for beginners.
 The Sony DSCW800 has a number of modes and filters so novices have plenty to experiment with, though more experienced photographers may find them limiting.

 If you’re looking for a top-of-the-range compact camera that’s easy to use and equally easy to transport, the Canon PowerShot SX720 HS is a great option.
 One of the most popular digital compacts around, it boasts a 40x optical zoom, 20.3-megapixel resolution and a range of extra features, including Wi-Fi connectivity and improved image stabilisation.
 While it may be on the pricey side, especially compared to other cameras on the market, you certainly get a lot of bang for your buck.

 Nikon D3300 – £300 (Body only)

 Geared toward beginners, the Nikon D3300 is one of the best cameras for £300 or under, with a range of features that make it instantly accessible.
-Primary of which is the special ‘guide mode’, which acts as a walkthrough for a number of features, allowing you to learn the best way to take photos while you’re out on the move.
+Primary of which is the special ‘guide mode’, which acts as a walkthrough for a number of features, allowing you to learn the best way to take photos while you’re out on the move (great for shots of the family out and about – which make awesome prints to display on the living room cabinet).
 With 24.2-megapixels, this relatively low-priced DSLR is an excellent choice for first-timers.